All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Strong evidence: CJC-1295 reliably raises GH and IGF-1 levels in a dose-dependent, sustained manner.
 This is well-established in published pharmacokinetic studies.

-• Strong mechanistic support: The downstream effects of elevated GH and IGF-1 (improved body composition, sleep, recovery, tissue repair) are extensively documented in the broader GH literature, even if not tested specifically with CJC-1295 in every case.
+• Strong mechanistic support: The downstream effects of improved GH and IGF-1 (improved body composition, sleep, recovery, tissue repair) are extensively documented in the broader GH literature, even if not tested specifically with CJC-1295 in every case.

 • Favorable safety signal: Published data and extensive clinical use suggest that CJC-1295 is well-tolerated at clinical doses under medical supervision.